Davey Blue

-Davey Blue is an album by American saxophonist David "Fathead" Newman which was recorded in 2001 and released on the HighNote label early the following year.
+Davey Blue is an album by American saxophonist David "Fathead" Newman, recorded in 2001 and released on the HighNote label early the following year.

 Reception

-In his review on Allmusic, Scott Yanow states: "This excellent session does a fine job of showing off David "Fathead" Newman's jazz talents. ... sounding at his prime on each of his instruments.
+In his review on AllMusic, Scott Yanow states: "This excellent session does a fine job of showing off David 'Fathead' Newman's jazz talents. ... sounding at his prime on each of his instruments.
 Recommended".
-In JazzTimes, David Franklin noted "It’s hard to fault listeners for thinking of David “Fathead” Newman as only a great rhythm and blues tenor player, since many of his short solos on famous Ray Charles recordings have become classics in their own right.
-But Newman regrets that more people don’t realize he is at heart a straightahead, mainstream player who just happened to be there in the mid-’50s when Charles needed a Texas tenor.
-If his own previous releases didn’t set the record straight, Davey Blue just might".
+In JazzTimes, David Franklin noted, "It’s hard to fault listeners for thinking of David 'Fathead' Newman as only a great rhythm and blues tenor player, since many of his short solos on famous Ray Charles recordings have become classics in their own right.
+But Newman regrets that more people don't realize he is at heart a straightahead, mainstream player who just happened to be there in the mid-'50s when Charles needed a Texas tenor.
+If his own previous releases didn't set the record straight, Davey Blue just might".